machinekoder/Machinekit-FDM-Standard/GCode.md

 Set the color of your RGBW LEDs that are connected to PWM-enabled pins.
 Note, the Green color is controlled by the E value instead of the G value due to the G code being a primary code that cannot be overridden.
 The optional T parameter specifies the index of the LEDs to set (default 0).

+### [M600](./subroutines/m600.ngc): Set line cross section
+Example: `M600 P0.061`

+Sets the cross section for a line to extrude in velocity extrusion mode.
+When the extruder is enabled and movement is executed the amount of extruded filament will be calculated to match the specified line cross section.

 ## RepRap Alternatives
 Some RepRap GCodes can not be implemented but easily replaced by native Machinekit GCodes.